Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 ![Astro docs](https://cdn.hashnode.com/res/hashnode/image/upload/v1632902270794/IpY439zef.png)

 Another thing you can do to help an open-source project is to follow the docs.
-Meaning you go through the docs and see if they make sense to you.
+It means you go through the docs and see if they make sense to you.

 People often write these docs from an in-depth view, and it might skip some steps you were not aware of.